The Primal versus the Dual Ising Model: The Ising Model in the Primal Domain

 Let $\Y$ denote $(Y_1, Y_2, \ldots, Y_{|E|})$, where $|\Y| = |E|$.

-Following the above observation, we will construct the ``modified" primal FFG of the Ising model as shown in~\Fig{fig:2DGridMod}, where the unlabeled boxes represent~(\ref{eqn:IsingKernelOrig}) and boxes labeled ``$+$'' are zero-sum indicator factors, which impose the constraint that all their incident variables sum to zero.
+Following the above observation, we construct the ``modified" primal NFGs of the Ising models illustrated in~\Fig{fig:2DGridMod}, where the unlabeled boxes represent~(\ref{eqn:IsingKernelOrig}) and boxes labeled ``$+$'' are zero-sum indicator factors, which impose the constraint that all their incident variables sum to zero.
+For example, in~\Fig{fig:2DGridMod}--left the zero-sum indicator factor $\Phi_{+}(\cdot)$ involving $x_1, x_2,$ and $y_1$ is given by